sidlerbiz/scripts/README.md

-# Bash script for automatic installation proxy server based on Squid3
+# Bash script for automatic installation proxy server on OS Debian

 Script have 6 income parameters: